Selection & Consideration for Rosters

 We do not actively recruit and solicit players; we prefer they find us through referrals and reputation.
 We do not run a 12U team to feed our development system; we begin on the full-sized diamond.
 We do not build our 13U (entry-level) roster with the biggest, most mature players so that we can win at 13.
 And we do not easily “kick players to the curb” who have been developed at 13u & 14u as long as they have put in the effort and can define a role for themselves.

-We have our failures, to be sure.
+We have our shortcomings, to be sure.
 We do not succeed with every team and every player.
 Indeed, there are players who leave the program, though our attrition is quite low.
 When they leave, it is because we either could not help them further, or because they felt their baseball objectives would be better met elsewhere.
 We do not take temporary players or extra players to a tournament to bolster our rosters.
 We do not field “Showcase” teams; Our teams play great competition, wherever that takes us.
 We do not do Parent-Coached baseball.
 Parents are not in the dugout or on the field.
 Period.
 We have no roles for parents as scorekeepers or statisticians.

 The Landscape